Yonex Comfort Z3 Review: not what I had expected

 The grip and outsole

 One of my favorite parts of creating these shoe reviews is when I get to try the outsoles and grip.
-This Comfort Z3 has a non-marking sole as you’d expect and is equipped with Yonex’s Radial Blade Grip.
+This Comfort Z3 has a non-marketing sole as you’d expect and is equipped with Yonex’s Radial Blade Grip.

 This grip is my favorite among all the ones I’ve tested, and Yonex puts it on all their current top models.